anovos/anovos-docs/docs/using-anovos/feature_recommender.md

   (Anovos Feature Corpus & User Data Dictionary Corpus)
 - Sort the results and get the matches for each input feature based on their scores

-See below for the solution workflow of FER for further understanding of our solution.
+See below for the solution workflow of Feature Explorer and Mapper for further understanding of our solution.

 ![Solution Details Diagram](../assets/Feature_Recommender_Workflow.png)